CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/APB/README.md

 # APB Interface
 ARM AMBA APB version E interface implementation.
 Consist of a requester and completer modules.
-Both modules are modelled in a scalable method./
+Both modules are modelled in a scalable method.